strothj/react-docgen-typescript-loader/README.md

 ### Including Component Description

 The Storybook Info Addon is able to populate the component description from your component's documentation.
 It does this when your story name matches the display name of your component.
-The prop tables will popular in either case.
+The prop tables will populate in either case.

 ![Example image, how to include component description](/example-story-name.png)